ABOUT

 Asuka Mew 高田 飛鳥 and Anna Miller-Yeaman established Wingnut & Co. in 2013 and are designers and makers of tableware, vases, planters and lighting.

 Asuka is the primary craftsperson and the wheel based potter for Wingnut & Co.
 Asuka was raised in Northern Kyushu, Japan and is influenced by historical pottery studios in this area.
+Asuka & Anna relocated to Trentham in 2020, Victoria about an hour north of Melbourne.
+In 2025 they built a new workshop in Trentham, which is nearing completion.
+Their workshop is off-grid and powered by a solar and battery system, with tank water for production.

+All ceramic pieces in their online shop are made by Asuka.
+Glaze testing and production is an important part of Asuka's practice and he formulates all of the glaze recipes for their designs.
 Asuka and Anna blend & recycle commercially available Australian Clay.
 They also source and process hand-dug clay from areas in Country Victoria.
-All timber used in their designs is donated off-cuts from other creative Australian Businesses.
-Any timber waste is used to heat their space and the ash is used in their glaze recipes.
+All timber used in their designs is milled by Asuka from fallen local eucalyptus (Messmate, Peppermint) and acacia (Blackwood) trees.
+Any timber waste is used to heat their space and the ash is used in glaze recipes.

 All materials used to ship orders are either recycled/recyclable/compostable and no plastics (including no plastic tapes) are used.
-Their workshop is off-grid and they use tank water for production.
-The majority of wheel-thrown work is currently made from a kick-wheel.
-They are committed to maintaining a sustainable practice.

 Asuka & Anna have curated a collection of Japanese products that are complimentary to their designs.
 This selection includes handcrafted wares, organic tea, sake, incense and essential oil.
 This collection focuses on Kyushu makers that Asuka & Anna have visited often over the past decade but also includes craftspeople, designers and producers in other parts of Japan from renowned areas for speciality crafts and goods.